Jenius!

 • What we see – the ratio of positive to negative moments – affects our well-being.

-• We can improve our own “jen ratios” – the ratio of positive to negative moments – by engaging in positive activities and consuming positive media.
-By being observably kind, we can improve the jen ratio of others.
+• We can improve our own “jen ratios” – the ratio of positive to negative interactions we observe – by engaging in positive activities and consuming positive media.

 MATH OBJECTIVES